Message Passing Interface

 To run in parallel, only the DART ‘filter’ program (possibly the companion ‘wakeup_filter’ program), and the ‘GSI2DART’ observation converter need to be compiled with the MPI scripts.
 All other DART executables should be compiled with a standard F90 compiler and are not MPI enabled.
 (And note again that ‘filter’ can still be built as a single executable like previous releases of DART; using MPI and running in parallel is simply an additional option.)
 To build a parallel version of the ‘filter’ program, the ‘mkmf_filter’ command needs to be called with the ‘-mpi’ option to generate a Makefile which compiles with the MPI scripts instead of the Fortran compiler.

-enable the MPI utilities.
+quickbuild.sh will build DART with MPI.
 You will also need to edit the

 $DART/mkmf/mkmf.template file to call the proper version